-Weight gain is one of the most distressing symptoms of menopause typically the weight gain is around the abdomen rather than the hip and thigh area.
+Weight gain is one of the most distressing signs of menopause typically the weight gain is around the abdomen rather than the hip and thigh area.

 What causes weight gain in menopause?